 And don’t worry, both dynamic and condenser microphones come in either variety, so regardless of which one you thought you would go with, their axis of recording should only help you narrow down your search!

-Other Factors Dictating Sound Input For Dynamic And Condenser Microphones
+Other Factors Dictating Sound Input For Condenser vs Dynamic Microphones

 Sound Pressure Level (SPL)